yappiverse/EdgeLinkShortener/README.md

 ## Contributing

 Found a bug?
 Have an idea?
-We'd love your help!
+I'd love your help!

 1. Fork the repo
 2. Create a new branch